Eastern Coral Snake

 Geography

-The range of Eastern coral snakes extends from southeastern North Carolina, south through South Carolina and peninsular Florida, and westward through southern Georgia, Alabama and Mississippi to southeastern Louisiana.
-These snakes live in hammocks in Florida, as well as glade land, high pine, scrub oak and live oak hammock, slash pine and wiregrass flatwoods.
+The range of Eastern coral snakes extends from southeastern North Carolina, south through South Carolina and peninsular Florida, and westward through southern Georgia, Alabama, and Mississippi to southeastern Louisiana.
+These snakes live in hammocks in Florida, as well as glade land, high pine, scrub oak live oak hammock, slash pine, and wiregrass flatwoods.
 In southern Georgia and Florida, they inhabit dry areas with open ground that are bushy but not heavily vegetated.
 These snakes are associated with sandy ridges in Mississippi and sandy creek bottoms in Louisiana.
 They are rarer in North and South Carolina but are usually found there in the scrub oak forests and pitch pine habitats near the coast, as well as the coastal plain of the southeast.

 Eastern Coral Snake habitat map